raphaellmsousa/roboticND/project5/README.md

 ```
 ##### 4. Start the shell scripts:

-This can be done by launching the world.launch file:
+This can be done as follow:

 ```sh
 $ cd /home/workspace/catkin_ws/